ibm-cloud-docs/watsonxdata/remote-querying-data-ai-end.md

 2. To find the `<console-host>` and CRN values, go to **Resources list** from the navigation menu and select your {{site.data.keyword.lakehouse_short}} instance from **Database** dropdown.
 3. Get the value of `<console-host>` by copying the first part of the web console URL.
 For example: `console-ibm-cator.lakehouse.saas.ibm.com`
 4. Get your {{site.data.keyword.lakehouse_short}} instance CRN by copying the CRN value.
 The CRN has the following format: `crn:v1:bluemix:public:lakehouse:us-south/a/...`
+5. Create the Base64-encoded key:
-5. If you do not have an existing key, create your API key.
-See [Creating an API key](https://cloud.ibm.com/docs/account?topic=account-userapikey&interface=ui#create_user_key){: external}.
+   1. If you do not have an existing API key, create your API key.
+For more information, see [Creating an API key](https://cloud.ibm.com/docs/account?topic=account-userapikey&interface=ui#create_user_key){: external}.
+   2. Transform your API key into a Base64-encoded value as described in [Creating a base64 credential string](#getting-mcp-config-base64).

 6. If you want to use your IBM Cloud bearer token as your authorization credentials (for Claude only), copy or generate your bearer token.
 See [Generating an IBM Cloud IAM token by using an API key](https://cloud.ibm.com/docs/account?topic=account-iamtoken_from_apikey&interface=ui){: external}.